ahiraniket/PTBS/README.md

 # PTBS
-Product Trading and Bidding System
+## Product Trading and Bidding System
+Steps to run this project:
+1. Open PTBSAssignment as project in IntelliJ Idea.
+2. Run PTBSMainClass